MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-identity-and-access-management.md

 - Decide who has access to onboarding servers from your organization to set up required permissions on the servers and in Azure.
 - Decide who has access to manage Azure Arc-enabled servers and the ability to view their data from Azure services and other cloud environments.
-- Decide between a single or multiple service principal accounts to onboard servers owned by different business functions/units in an enterprise based on operational responsibily and ownership.
+- Decide between a single or multiple service principal accounts to onboard servers owned by different business functions/units in an enterprise based on operational responsibility and ownership.
 - Decide between short-lived or long-lived service principal credentials (client secrets) to onboard servers to Azure Arc.
 - Review the [Identity and Access Management design area](/azure/cloud-adoption-framework/ready/enterprise-scale/identity-and-access-management) of Azure Landing Zone Enterprise Scale to assess the impact of Arc-enabled servers on your overall identity and access model.